 Are you interested in working on one of the Westend’s most iconic musicals?

-MJ The Musical is looking for a Head of Sound
+MJ The Musical is looking for Head of Lighting / Video

 Salary: Above BECTU / SOLT minima

 Contract: Fixed Term; performances are 6 days per week, evening and weekend work will be required.

 Preferred: Minimum 3 years’ experience as Head of Lighting / Video on a large-scale West End musical or equivalent experience.

 Personal attributes: High level of self-awareness, empathy, integrity and confidentiality, detail oriented, strong communication and organization skills, ability to work as part of a team as well as individually, a flexible approach to working unsociable hours, a positive attitude and a sense of humour.

 Responsibilities for the Head of Lighting / Video for the Production will include all the services usually required of the Head of Lighting / Video for a first-class production of the scale of the Production, carried out to the highest professional standard.